Branko Bošković

-Branko Bošković (Бранко Бошковић, [brâːŋko bôʃkoʋitɕ]; born 21 June 1980) is a Montenegrin retired footballer, who is best known for playing for his legendary performances with DC United, Red Star Belgrade, Paris Saint-Germain and Rapid Wien.
+Branko Bošković (Бранко Бошковић, [brâːŋko bôʃkoʋitɕ]; born 21 June 1980) is a Montenegrin retired footballer, who is best known for playing at DC United, Red Star Belgrade, Paris Saint-Germain and Rapid Wien.

 Club

 Bošković started his pro career in 1996 with the Budva outfit FK Mogren, which was competing in lower Yugoslav division at the time.
-After playing there for two-and-a-half seasons, Branko earned a dream move to Red Star Belgrade in December 1998.
+After playing there for two and a half seasons, Branko earned a dream move to Red Star Belgrade in December 1998.

-In his four-and-a-half seasons in Belgrade, he twice helped his team win the Serbo-Montenegrin Football League, in both 1999–2000 and 2000–01, as well as the Yugoslav Cup three times in 1999, 2000 & 2002.
+In his four and a half seasons in Belgrade, he twice helped his team win the Serbo-Montenegrin Football League, in both 1999–2000 and 2000–01, as well as the Yugoslav Cup three times in 1999, 2000 & 2002.
 Additionally, he marked himself out as a talented and creative midfielder with a nose for goal, all of which earned him a series of national team call-ups.
-Still, his single most famous moment while at Red Star came during the 2002–03 UEFA Cup Second Round versus Lazio when he scored a goal in the return leg.
+Still, his single most famous moment while at Red Star came during the 2002–03 UEFA Cup second round versus Lazio when he scored a goal in the return leg.

 Bošković's stellar performances at Red Star got him plenty of attention from abroad, and he moved to French giants Paris Saint-Germain during summer of 2003 but failed to get a first team place upon arrival.
 Following the two-year stay at PSG – spent mostly out of the first team picture – he accepted a season-long loan to play with Troyes where he spent the entire 2005–06 season.
 After his loan spell ended, Bošković and PSG parted ways, and he spent a six-month period training with FK Rad.

 In January 2007, he signed a contract with Rapid Wien until the end of the 2006–07 season.
 After impressing during the second half of the 2006–07 season Bošković re-signed with the club.
 During the 2007–08 season, Bošković was a key player helping the club capture the Austrian league title.
 As a result of his play, he signed a two-year extension in March 2008.
 During his time with Rapid, Bošković appeared in 122 official matches and scored 24 goals.

 Bošković signed as a Designated Player with D.C.
 United of Major League Soccer in the United States on 14 June 2010.
-Bošković made 43 appearances, 21 starts and finished with two goals and seven assists over three seasons.
+Bošković made 43 appearances, 21 starts and finished with one goal and seven assists over three seasons.
 Following the end of the 2012 season, Bošković and D.C.
 United mutually agreed to part ways, with Bošković citing a desire to return to Montenegro for family reasons.

 He returned to his former club Rapid Wien in January 2013.
 In summer 2014, he left Rapid after his contract had expired.